Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Empirical Results

-To examine the relationships between the $f_k$, $g_k$, and $h_k$ series across all trades in our sample, we also calculate the sample correlation $\rho$ between these series (see Table~\ref{tab:Correlations}).
-For each of the three currency pairs, the sample correlation between the $f_k$ and $g_k$ series is very close to 1, with a very small standard error.
-This quantifies the strong relationship between changes in trade price and changes in quote price (see the left panels of Figure~\ref{fig:PriceChangeScatters}) and suggests that changes in trade price are strongly correlated with corresponding changes in the underlying quotes.
-By contrast, the sample correlations between the $f_k$ and $h_k$ series are very close to 0, and they have similar orders of magnitude to the corresponding standard errors.
+To examine the relationships between the $f_k$, $g_k$, and $h_k$ series across all trades in our sample, we also calculate the sample Pearson correlation $\rho$ between these series (see Table~\ref{tab:Correlations}).
+When comparing the $f_k$ and $g_k$ series, we find that $\rho \approx 1$ for all three currency pairs.
+This quantifies the strong relationship between changes in trade price and changes in quote price (see the left panels of Figure~\ref{fig:PriceChangeScatters}) and indicates that changes in trade price are strongly correlated with corresponding changes in the underlying quotes.
+By contrast, when comparing the $f_k$ and $h_k$ series, we find that $\rho \approx 0$ for all three currency pairs.
 This provides further evidence that changes in skipping cost are uncorrelated with changes in trade price.

-Together, our results in this section suggest the following interpretation of Equation (\ref{eq:fgh}).
-Mechanically, each change in trade price consists of two components: a change in the underlying quotes and a change in the skipping cost.
-The change in trade price is strongly correlated with the change in quotes, but has little or no correlation with the change in skipping cost.
-Therefore, although the change in skipping cost sometimes constitutes a considerable fraction of the total change in trade price, this impact manifests itself as uncorrelated noise in the trade-price series.
+Taken together, our results in this subsection suggest the following interpretation of Equation (\ref{eq:fgh}).
+Each change in trade price consists of two components: a change in the underlying quotes and a change in the skipping cost.
+The change in trade price is strongly correlated with the change in quotes, but it has little or no correlation with the change in skipping cost.
+Therefore, although the change in skipping cost sometimes constitutes a considerable fraction of the total change in trade price, this impact manifests as (additive) uncorrelated noise in the trade-price series.

-From an economic perspective, the strong positive correlation between the $f_k$ and $g_k$ series and the absence of significant correlation between the $f_k$ and $h_k$ series suggests that fundamental revaluations in trade prices arise due to corresponding changes in the best quotes.
-The $f_k$ series can be regarded as a noisy observation of $g_k$ series, where the uncorrelated, additive noise is caused by the restriction of institutions' trading activities to their bilateral trading partners.
-The strength of this effect varies across institutions due to the heterogeneity in their CCLs.
+From an economic perspective, the strong positive correlation between the $f_k$ and $g_k$ series and the absence of a significant correlation between the $f_k$ and $h_k$ series suggests that, during the course of everyday trading, fundamental revaluations in trade prices arise from corresponding changes in the best quotes.
+One can regard the $f_k$ series as a noisy observation of the $g_k$ series, where the uncorrelated, additive noise arises from the restriction of institutions' trading activities to their bilateral trading partners.
+The strength of this effect varies across institutions because of the heterogeneity of their CCLs.